-Neither final is at noon.
+This final is not at noon.
 All students must take their final at the scheduled time.
+The testing location is the large hall of the Jackson Avenue Center (JAC).

 Homework: (10%)

 This will be a combination of written and online assignments.